The Korea Hapkido Federation 31st Masters Seminar 2025

 Hapkido in the Forces

 The effectiveness of Hapkido has made it a trusted choice for professionals in high-stakes environments.
 It’s used by Korean police forces, military units, and presidential bodyguards.
-In Singapore, Hapkido has also been taught by GM Anthony Low to the Navy and various specialised police forces due to its effectiveness in arrest and enforcement situations.
+Here we see Grandmaster Kim introducing Hapkido to the American military based in Korea.

 Korea based American military Hapkido school with Grandmaster Kim Beom Chul